Spoti-Match/web/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
+## Keycloak server

+To use the app you've got to have a keycloak server running, downoload https://www.keycloak.org/downloads, unpack and run standalone.bat located in the \bin directory (JRE required).

+Then proceed to http://localhost:8080 and create an admin user

+Enter the admin panell and create a new realm from realm-exort.json file

+The last thing to do is creating a new user and setting up permament credentials for him

+Shit should work
 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.